andrecrjr/alexandria-crud/backend/alexandria-api/README.md

 - [] Develop a rate limiting feature to prevent abuse of the API

-- [ ] Design and implement a backup and restore strategy for the database
+- [] Design and implement a backup and restore strategy for the database

+- [] Caching results with redis